We all know the basic ways to be healthier, but have you considered how easy it is to incorporate healthier routines into your lifestyle?

-These are just some ideas aimed to give you inspiration on how to change your routine and introduce more healthy habits.
+These are just some ideas aimed to give you inspiration on how to change your routine and introduce more healthy habits that contribute to a state of complete physical and mental well-being.
 Have some fun with it and take your time, any progress is still progress, and remember not to put too much pressure on yourself to get it right the first time.

 Experiment with different foods, journaling, and sleep routines.
 The only way to know what works for you is to start trying and paying attention to how it affects you and your overall mood.